 In addition, EXHIBIT 2 to APPENDIX A contains the State Controller's unaudited reports of General Fund cash receipts and disbursements for the period from July 1, 2019 through February 28, 2021.
 Information which may appear in APPENDIX A from the Department of Finance concerning monthly receipts of "agency cash" may differ from the State Controller's report of cash receipts for the same period generally because of timing differences.
 Agency cash represents cash received by agencies.
-The State Controller's report represents cash received by agencies as reported to and recorded by the State Controller, which may be a day or so later than when cash is received by agencies.
+The State Controller's report represents cash received by agencies.
+The State Controller, which may be a day or so later than when cash is received by agencies.